CheyenneMDavid/Just-Cakes/README.md

 ![Customer Accounts](static/assets/images_for_readme/customer-account-tables.png)
 ___
 ## Development Approach
-> The Just Cakes project, at this stage is simple.
+The Just Cakes project, at this stage is simple.
 And the functionality could have been more condensed/streamlined.
 But I'm purposely spread it out across applications within the main project.
 My intention was to keep it structured in a manner that allowed me to add more features further down the line.
 With this in mind, I previously had other apps such as "orders" which whilst not being utilized at this point, I did have fields such as account_number,  payment_method, purchase_order_date, delivery_order_date and basket_item_count which would have contributed to this wider functionality.
 As few as these extra lines of code were sitting latently as they did, demanded that I add a fair amount of comments around them in order to explain their presence, which resulted in an excessive amount of commenting which in turn detracted from the functional code which was more important.
 I decided that removing it and inserting it at a later date was the lesser of the two evils, given that the functional code was the important part for assessment.
 Not the provisional code for what the functions might do in the future.

-### Decision to Use Function-Based Views and Class-Based Views
-> As I've been developing this project, I've used both function based views and class based views.
+- Decision to use Function Based Views vs Class Based Views As I've been developing this project, I've used both function based views and class based views.
 Initially I had a preference to class based because it's what was shown in the walk throughs, so it was "familiar".
 But as I've progressed, I found myself less reliant on patterns of usage that I had learned.
 And instead I found myself leaning toward function based views because I found them to be clearer to "me", for what I was wanting to do.
 The `models.py` in each application have remained class based because it's more suited to django.
 Doubtless, as I progress, my need will change.
-I'll probably move back and forth between classes and functions according to the complexity of tasks.
+I'll probably move back and forth between classes and functions according to the complexity of tasks or indeed which seems to suit better, as I myself progress in my learning.

-### Using a DEVELOPMENT Environment Variable
+&nbsp;
+- **Use of Environment Variables**
-> I've used an environment variable to control the DEBUG setting, so that it sets to True when I'm working on development of of the application and then to False when it runs in the deployed production mode.
+I've used an environment variable to control the DEBUG setting, so that it sets to True when I'm working on development of of the application and then to False when it runs in the deployed production mode.
 This ensures security in production and detailed error messages in development.
 The idea and code was copied from my walkthrough projects with code institute.

+## Development Challenges & Solutions.
+During the development of *Just Cakes*, I encountered a number of issues.
+These are some of the notable ones and the solutions I found...

+### Renaming for Clarity and Relevance
+- **Reviews / Posts**
+Initially, I was following the structure of the walkthrough project which consisted of only one application that handled all the functions of posting, commenting, liking etc...
+Aware that the scope for growth would make the application crowded, I decided to follow the design principle "Separation of Concerns".
+In doing so, I created individual apps to manage the functions.
+The Unused applications which I've spoken about, aside, I had separate apps for the customer accounts, the database of cakes and the app that handled to posts.
+Initially attempting to adopt the tutorial's naming conventions led to some confusion, particularly with the "reviews" app, which was too narrowly defined and not entirely reflective of its broader purpose in the context of the site.
+Add to this, I was struggling with correctly applying singular and plural usage of the words "review/reviews" when naming the files.
+**Resolved** I was unsure of how much disruption would have been caused by changing the application's name, so I decided to leave it as "reviews" but chose to change the html files within the application to "post" and "posts" which were more relevant.
+&nbsp;
+- **The Index.html**
+Another issue that only became apparent later was that in my need to name the html pages according to the applications that they belonged to, I lost focus of keeping index.html as a central point.
+The purpose of the site was to showcase their cakes, so I decided to make the gallery view of the cakes the landing page and changed the cakes_list.html to index.html
 ___

 ## Agile Development Process